 A little about me...

 Hi!
 Thanks for checking out my page!
 I am a Certified Professional Coach (CPC), Kripalu Level 1 Mindful Outdoor Guide, Association of Nature and Forest Therapy Certified Guide, and long-time practitioner of yoga, meditation, mindful eating, and mindful living.
 I hold a B.A. in Psychology from the University of Saint Joseph in West Hartford, Connecticut and received professional training through the University of California, San Diego, Center for Mindfulness and the Women's Academy of Irish Shamanism and Spirituality.
 I also hold certificates in Energy Therapy, Medicinal Aromatherapy, and Reiki.
 I am a Registered Yoga Teacher (RYT 200) and have completed Mindful Eating-Conscious Living™ (ME-CL) Level 1 Training.

 “There was a time when I lived my life guided by perfectionism, fear, and the need for external validation.
 I needed praise, admiration, and attention from others to feel that I was okay.
 When I didn’t think I was good enough, I was left in despair with feelings of deep guilt and shame.
 I turned to numbing behaviors like overeating, shopping, or spending too much time online to avoid feeling.
 Trying to maintain this façade of perfect mother, wife, employee, housekeeper, and business owner caused great suffering.
 I had what should have been an amazing and beautiful life, and yet I was miserable.

 Somehow deep down I knew that suffering through life was optional.
 In 2004, I took my first steps toward healing the deep pain and anger I felt.
 I realized that I was living in my head and that I was completely out of touch with my body.

 So, I began doing yoga, hiking, reading self-help books, and attending workshops.
-I learned to meditate in a Mindfulness-Based Eating Awareness Training (MB-EAT) program and later began studying to be a life coach and Shamanic practitioner.
+I learned to meditate in a Mindfulness-Based Eating Awareness Training (MB-EAT) program and later studied to be a life coach and Shamanic practitioner.
 With the help of many gifted guides and teachers, I took the baby steps toward becoming who I am today.
 Every time I bought another book or signed up for another program, I thought, “This is the one that will fix me.”
 However, what I’ve learned is that we don’t need to be fixed.
 We are already perfect.